Groundhog Day History

 Groundhog Day Facts & Quotes

-- In 2016 Pennsylvania's groundhog Punxsutawney Phil, failed to see his shadow, meaning he predicted an early spring.
+- In 2017 Pennsylvania's groundhog Punxsutawney Phil, did indeen see his shadow, meaning he predicted 6 more weeks of Winter.

 - The Groundhog emerges from his hole after a long winter sleep to look for his shadow.
 If it is sunny and he sees his shadow, there will be six more weeks of winter and he returns to his hole.
 If it is cloudy and he does not see his shadow, he will stay above ground as spring is on its way.